-The analysis conclusions for each activity is shown on the Group of Activity pages in this LTCCP.
+The result of the analysis for each activity is shown on the Group of Activity pages in this LTCCP.
 The following is a summary of the conclusions.
-This summary is reflected in the table on page 267.
+This summary is reflected in the table on page 275.

 The activities of the Council have been reviewed and the following conclusions reached: